U.S. SEC set to rescind Trump-era curbs on shareholder advisers

 In 2020, the Securities and Exchange Commission (SEC) introduced rules that increased proxy advisers' legal liability and required them to share recommendations early on with corporate executives.
 Investor advocates said the changes tilted the scales in favor of corporate bosses over investors.

+Wednesday's rules would specifically rescind two exemptions, including a requirement that proxy advisers provide a first look to corporations of the advice to be tabled.

+It would also undo a requirement that allowed clients of proxy firms to be notified of any written responses to their advice from companies.

-President Joe Biden's SEC on Wednesday is expected to scrap those two provisions.
-When first proposing the rule change in November, the SEC said investors had expressed concerns that the conditions created increased compliance costs for proxy advisers and impaired the independence and timeliness of their advice.
+President Joe Biden's SEC first proposed these rule changes in November, and said investors had expressed concerns that the conditions created increased compliance costs for proxy advisers and impaired the independence and timeliness of their advice.

 It also said the legal liability changes had created confusion and increased proxy advisers' litigation risks, potentially impairing the quality of advice.

-The SEC is expected to vote on the matter at 10 a.m.
-Eastern Time.
+ISS and Glass Lewis will likely praise the changes while industry groups, including the National Association of Manufacturers, may call the changes unnecessary.

-(Reporting by Katanga Johnson; Writing by Michelle Price; Editing by Christopher Cushing)
+(Reporting by Katanga Johnson; Writing by Michelle Price; Editing by Christopher Cushing and Jonathan Oatis)

 ((michelle.price@thomsonreuters.com; +12026041711; Twitter: @michelleprice36;))